Saymanning/bikesharing/README.md

 <img width="674" alt="Checkout_Times_by_Gender" src="https://user-images.githubusercontent.com/78699465/120109004-a0caba00-c135-11eb-9d43-ee0a0178317a.png">

-**This line chart is broken down by gender.
+**The line chart above is broken down by gender.
 It shows that use of bikes by males use the bikes most frequently.**

 <img width="665" alt="Trip_by_Weekday_per_Hour" src="https://user-images.githubusercontent.com/78699465/120109044-bb9d2e80-c135-11eb-970e-2de319f48c51.png">